Whyzanet/WhyzaGC/README.md

 ## Additional Connections:

 I am connecting the VBUS/USB pin on the Huzzah to a Raspberry Pi 5V pin via the Pi GPIO header as well as a ground connection between the two boards.
-Current is usually around 110 mA, though will peak at around 300 mA when charging the Li-Po battery which probabaly means any 5v supply will suffice.
+Current is usually around 110 mA, though will peak at around 300 mA when charging the Li-Po battery which probably means any 5v supply will suffice.

 I am also connecting the Gieger serial TX pin (J7 pin 4) to the Raspberry Pi 4's additional serial Rx pins on uart 4 and 5 ( the default serial port is already in use ) by setting dtoverlay=uart4 and dtoverlay=uart5 in the Pi's /boot/config.txt file and then connecting the Gieger serial Tx pin to both pins 33 and 21.
 These additional serial ports are found under /dev/ttyAMA1 and /dev/ttyAMA2 under Raspberry Pi OS Bullseye.
 On one port I have configured a bash script to perform radmon.org updates for use if I don't want to upload from the Feather Huzzah for whatever reason.
 The other port is used by a perl script that displays graphs using rrdtool.